-Here, we ensure that the client importance model forms a disccrete probability distribution over the clients, i.e. $\sum_{i=1}^M \cC(\phi_i,\theta) = 1$ and $\cC(\phi_i,\theta)\geq 0$.
-Note that the client importance weight function $\cC$ depends on the parameters of the client model $\phi_j$ but not on the client identity $j$.
-Hence, our defense can scale to a very large number of clients, e.g in the cross-device setting.
+Here, we ensure that the client importance model forms a discrete probability distribution over the clients, i.e. $\sum_{j=1}^M \cC(\phi_j,\theta) = 1$ and $\cC(\phi_j,\theta)\geq 0$.
+Note that the client importance function $\cC$ depends on the parameters of the client model $\phi_j$ but not on the client identity $j$.
+Hence, our defense is resilient to malicious clients changing their identities or operating with a small number of different identities.